hthota1/Twitter-Sentiment-Analysis/README.md

 ## Repository Structure
-├── data                                <- Data file used in this project ├── images                              <- Contains images and graphs used in this project sourced from code and outside source
+├── data                           <- Data file used in this project
+├── images                         <- Contains images and graphs used in this project sourced from code and outside source
-├── gitignore.txt                       <- Contains list of files to be ignored from Github ├── Twitter_Sentiment_Analysis.ipynb    <- Narrative documentation of analysis in Jupyter notebook ├── README.md                           <- The top-level README for reviewers of this project └──presentation.pdf                     <- PDF version of project presentation
+├── gitignore.txt                  <- Contains a list of files to be ignored from Github
+├── Twitter_Sentiment_Analysis.ipynb <- Narrative documentation of the analysis in a Jupyter notebook
+├── README.md                      <- The top-level README for reviewers of this project
+└── presentation.pdf               <- PDF version of the project presentation